eternal44/easter/README.md

 ```

 You'll find your sorted & converted PDFs in a directory called
-`convertedPDFFiles` and all excel files (including the original
+`convertedPDFFiles` and all excel files (except the original
 `target.xlsx`) in the sortedExcelFiles.

 ## Credits